z-tb/demo-s3-bucket/README.md

     NAT Gateways: Allow private subnet resources to access the internet while remaining private.
     Elastic IPs: Static public IP addresses for the NAT Gateways.
     Route Tables: Define routing rules for subnets.
+    RDS Postgresql database: see rds.tf for details on implementing the credentials in Secrets Manager.
+    Fargate:
+      - Full implementation from the ALB back to the Fargate tasks
+      - Volume mount /var/run/docker.sock in your dev container to build the ECR container and push it
+         - match the host group perms in the container (eg: docker group/gid via --user-grou) you can build and push the docker image into ECR from the dev container.
+             (Makefile excerpt below for reference)
+    Systems Manager: The ECS configuration is implemented with AWS SSM to allow console access to the task while it's running.
+      - useful for debugging
+      - see comments in fargate.tf for more details

 Benefits
     Secure deployment of public-facing and private resources.